scar17off/javascript-visual-scripting/README.md

 4. Use the property panel on the right to adjust node properties.
 5. Run your script using the "Run" menu options.
 6. Generate code using the "Generate code" option in the "Run" menu.
+7. Export your project as JSON or JavaScript using the "Export" menu.

 ## Project Structure

 - `src/App.js`: Main application component
 - `src/VisualScripting.js`: Core visual scripting component
 - `src/CodeGenerator.js`: Handles code generation from nodes
-- `src/Camera.js`: Manages canvas zoom and pan
+- `src/engine/Camera.js`: Manages canvas zoom and pan
+- `src/engine/Renderer.js`: Handles rendering of nodes and connections
 - `src/nodeDefinitions.js`: Defines available node types
 - `src/components/`: Contains React components for UI elements
 - `src/examples.js`: Predefined example projects